 At its launch in October 2015, MAX4ESSFUN arranged a researcher kick-off at the University of Copenhagen, which attracted around 100 participants.
-At the event, the parties presented their respective strong points in neutrons and synchrotron X-rays.
+At the event, the parties presented their respective strengths in neutrons and synchrotron X-rays.
 A second researcher meetup took place in Lund on October 6th – 7th, 2016 with about 150 participants.
-The steering committee, which is the deciding body of the experiment, had, by January 2017, granted 75 experiment projects.
-The kick-off and the second research gathering both included poster sessions and network opportunities.
+A third annual meeting is being planned for March 2018.
+The Steering Committee, which is the deciding body of the experiments, has by September 2017 granted 147 experiment projects.

 In 2016, MAX4ESSFUN developed a new web portal with an overview of all scientists working with neutrons and X-rays at the universities.
-The web portal will make it easier for researchers to find collaboration partners in the ÖKS-area.
-An electronic in-depth compilation of the universities’ courses in neutrons and synchrotron X-rays will be developed during 2017.
+The web portal makes it easier for researchers to find collaboration partners in the ÖKS-area.
+An electronic in-depth compilation of the universities’ courses in neutrons and synchrotron X-rays is being developed at the moment.
 The web portal can be found at www.max4essfun.ku.dk.